 relevant state and federal laws, statutes and regulations;

 communications methods and techniques of public information and training;

 Considerable ability to read and interpret legislation, regulations, proposals and reports.

 Nine (9) years of professional experience in communications, public relations, marketing, in-service training or adult education and/or coordinating legislative activities including the preparation, analysis and research of legislation.

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor’s degree.

 A Master’s degree in communications, political science, public administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 A law degree from an accredited school may be substituted for one (1) additional year of the General Experience.

 (31)-Public Relations and Information

-This replaces the existing specification for the class of Communications and Legislative Program Manager in Salary Group MP 65 approved effective July 1, 2015.
-(Revised to expand class use and modify content) Action No. 19-078
+This replaces the existing specification for the class of Communications and Legislative Program Manager in Salary Group MP 65 approved effective December 20, 2019.
+(Revised to add Addendum section and modify content) Final No. 22-007